Shaptic/Cicada/README.md

-To use this feature, just pass `--duplicate [number of duplicate paths]` to the _Cicada_ command-line, or pass the keyword argument `duplicates` to the `CicadaNode` API object.
+To use this feature, just pass `--duplicate [number of duplicate paths]` to the _Cicada_ command-line, or pass the keyword argument `duplicates` to the `SwarmPeer` API object.

     $ cicada localhost:10000 --join 10.0.0.1:50000 --duplicate 3

 This can further be customized on a _per-message_ basis (which obviously requires full API interaction):

-    node = CicadaNode("localhost", 10000)
+    node = SwarmPeer("localhost", 10000)
     node.connect("10.0.0.1", 50000)
-    node.sendall("hello!", duplicates=5)
+    node.send(("10.0.0.2", 50000), "hello!", duplicates=5)

 ### Custom Routing ###
-A single swarm node can be a part of _multiple swarms_, allowing it to act as a sort of "switch."
+A single swarm peer can be a part of _multiple swarms_, allowing it to act as a sort of "switch."